quote.gif

 Key Points

-DERMAL FILLERS: younger softer appearance by NZ's top injector since 1992......
+DERMAL FILLERS: younger softer appearance by NZ's expert injector since 1992 .....
+Auckland and Christchurch clinics.

 Dermal Fillers is the term given to treatments such as collagen replacement therapy and other newer, more efficient injectable products for facial lines, wrinkles, furrows, lips and scars.
 “Dermal” or “dermis” is the medical term for the skin structure just under the skin surface, the area where most wrinkles and damage occurs.
 These areas are literally able to be “filled up” with these injectable products, hence the name “dermal fillers”.
 These facial treatments give remarkable results in restoring the skins original appearance or creating a desired image.
 The most commonly used dermal fillers, collagen or hyaluronic acid (the compounds that form the framework for the skin), are injected just under the skin surface through a line of tiny needle pricks.
 It is relatively painless, results are immediate, and the look is natural.
 For most people the treatment needs to be renewed every six to twenty-four months.
 Other more permanent products are becoming available, but these still remain somewhat controversial.